Vector35/binaryninja-api/docs/getting-started.md

 One great feature for quickly navigating through a variety of options and actions is the `command palette`.
 Inspired by similar features in [Sublime](http://docs.sublimetext.info/en/latest/reference/command_palette.html), and [VS Code](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), the command-palette is a front end into an application-wide, context-sensitive action system that all actions, plugins, and hotkeys in the system are routed through.

-To trigger it, simply use the `[CMD/CTRL] p` hot key.
+To trigger it, simply use the `[CMD/CTRL] p` hotkey.
 Note that the command-palette is context-sensitive and therefore some actions (for example, `Display as - Binary`) may only be available depending on your current view or selection.
 This is also available to plugins.
 For example, a plugin may use [PluginCommand.register](https://api.binary.ninja/binaryninja.plugin-module.html#binaryninja.plugin.PluginCommand.register) with the optional `is_valid` callback to determine when the action should be available.

 ### Custom Hotkeys

 ![keybindings](img/keybindings.png "Keybindings")

-Any action in the [action system](#command-palette) can have a custom hot key mapped to it.
-To access the keybindings menu, use the `[CMD/CTRL-SHIFT] b` hot key, via the `Edit / Keybindings...` menu, or the `Keybindings` [command palette](#command-palette) entry.
+Any action in the [action system](#command-palette) can have a custom hotkey mapped to it.
+To access the keybindings menu, use the `[CMD/CTRL-SHIFT] b` hotkey, via the `Edit / Keybindings...` menu, or the `Keybindings` [command palette](#command-palette) entry.

 Note
 !!!
 Tip "Note"